General Education Redesign

 IAA will be sharing resources regarding best practices for assessing general education student learning outcomes with a specific focus on new core components and integrated core skills.
 Assessment methods will need to be considered in conjunction with the development of course proposal submissions.

-New core courses will be available for registration in Spring 2023, and will be taught in the 2023 – 2024 academic year.
-Pilot assessment data will be collected in this year following the assessment plans developed in Phase 5.
+New core courses will be available for registration the Spring semester prior to implementation in Fall.
+Pilot assessment data will be collected in the first year of the new core implementation following the assessment plans developed in Phase 5.